 The main advantage of a string inverter is that you only need one of them to convert the DC electricity coming from your solar array to AC power.
 If anything is going to fail in a solar system, it is likely to be the inverter – making troubleshooting relatively easy when things go wrong.

-Installing a single string inverter on a solar panel installation is cheaper than installing microinverters.
+Configuring a single string inverter on a solar panel is cheaper than Configuring microinverters.
 Less labor hours are required, and string inverters are more affordable than many microinverters.

 Lower probability of wiring mishap

 There are less connections between solar panels and the string inverter.
 Therefore, there’s a reduced chance that a string inverter setup will be improperly cabled, compared to a microinverter system.

 Disadvantages of string inverters